ministryofjustice/modernisation-platform-github-actions/format-code/README.md

 ## 🛠 Customization

-Although the workflow is optimized for Terraform-based repositories by default, you can override linters and inputs to tailor behavior to your codebase.
+Although the workflow is optimized for Terraform-based repositories by default, you can override linters and inputs to tailor behaviour to your codebase.
 Example:

 ```yaml
 with: